 The list of countries that have failed to use their abundant natural resources to foster rapid economic and social progress is a long one.
-Before we conclude, consider Nigeria which has not been mentioned thus far in this paper except in passing.
+Before we conclude, consider Nigeria, which has not been mentioned thus far in this chapter except in passing.

-Nigeria's per capita GDP grew more than twice as fast in the first decade after independence, 1960-1970, as it did subsequently despite the colossal export revenue boom of the 1970s and beyond.
-Per capita growth in Nigeria has averaged 1.1 per cent per year since 1960.
-Life expectancy has increased by ten weeks a year on average for a total of ten more years of life for the average Nigerian from independence compared with 25 more years in Algeria, for example.
+Nigeria's per capita GDP grew more than twice as fast in its first decade after independence, 1960-1970, as it did subsequently, despite the colossal export revenue boom of the 1970s and beyond.
+Per capita growth in Nigeria has averaged 1.1 percent per year since 1960.
+Life expectancy since independence has increased by 10 weeks a year, on average, for a total of ten more years of life for the average Nigerian from independence compared with 25 more years in Algeria, for example.
 This is not much to show for all of Nigeria's oil proceeds.
 Gross mismanagement of the oil rent appears to be at the root of Nigeria's problems, and Nigeria is not alone.

-To get Nigeria growing again it has been suggested that oil revenues must be transferred from public hands to the private sector.32 But the private sector is far from infallible either as events in world financial markets, including Nigeria, since 2007 have demonstrated once again.
+To get Nigeria growing again, it has been suggested that oil revenues must be transferred from public hands to the private sector (Sala-i-Martin and Subramanian, 2003).
+But the private sector is far from infallible too, as events since 2007 in world financial markets, including in Nigeria, have demonstrated once again.
 Consider this analogy: If judges prove corrupt, the solution is not to privatize the judicial system.
 Rather, the solution must be to replace the failed judges and reform the system by legal or constitutional means aimed at securing the integrity of the courts.

-If the privatization route is taken, however, it matters to whom in the private sector the oil rent is transferred.
-If the rent is divided evenly among the adult population as in Alaska, the allocation can be deemed fair if not necessarily efficient.
-If, on the other hand, the resource rent is granted to select interested parties as in Iceland where fishing quotas are handed free of charge to boat owners, the allocation fails the fairness test as well as the efficiency test.
+Nevertheless, if the privatization route is taken in Nigeria, it matters to whom in the private sector the oil rent is transferred.
+If the rent is divided evenly among the adult population, as in Alaska, the allocation could be deemed fair if not necessarily efficient.
+If, on the other hand, the resource rent is granted to select interested parties, as in Iceland where fishing quotas are handed free of charge to boat owners, the allocation fails the fairness test as well as the efficiency test.